Beelzebub2/mod-side-checker/README.md

 ## ✨ Overview

-Mod Side Checker is a powerful tool that analyzes your Minecraft mod folder and tells you which mods need to be installed on the client, server, or both.
+Modrinth Tools is a powerful toolkit that helps you manage your Minecraft mods.
+The environment checker analyzes your mod folder and tells you which mods need to be installed on the client, server, or both.
 Perfect for server administrators and modpack creators who want to optimize their mod distribution.

 ## 📥 Installation